Young Policemen in Love: Filming location

-The movie was filmed on location in Taipei, Taiwan with a mostly Taiwanese cast.
-The storyline mostly references to Hong Kong events and also mentioning the handing over of Hong Kong to Mainland China in 1997 in order to cater to the Hong Kong audiences for a bigger box office gross.
-Takeshi Kaneshiro and Nicky Wu who were already household names in Taiwan were unknowns during the mid 1990s in Hong Kong and were looking into crossing over to the Hong Kong market by riding on the popularity of Jimmy Lin who had a huge following in Hong Kong during that time.
+The movie was filmed on location in Taipei, Taiwan, with a mostly Taiwanese cast.
+The storyline mostly references Hong Kong events and also mentions the handing over of Hong Kong to Mainland China in 1997 in order to cater to the Hong Kong audiences for a bigger box office gross.
+Takeshi Kaneshiro and Nicky Wu, who were already household names in Taiwan, were unknowns during the mid 1990s in Hong Kong and were looking into crossing over to the Hong Kong market by riding on the popularity of Jimmy Lin, who had a huge following in Hong Kong during that time.